rahulkumarsingh73690/docs-3/docs/routing.md

 ### Reading directly from the Request Stream

-Instead of registering a custom binder you can skip the serialization of the request DTO, you can add the [IRequiresRequestStream](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Web/IRequiresRequestStream.cs) interface to directly retrieve the stream without populating the request DTO.
+Instead of registering a custom binder you can skip the serialization of the Request DTO, you can add the [IRequiresRequestStream](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Web/IRequiresRequestStream.cs) interface to directly retrieve the stream without populating the Request DTO.

 ```csharp
 //Request DTO